videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 - Flutter SDK installed
 - A valid VideoSDK account.
-- An active VideoSDK project with temporary token.
-For details, see [Signup & Create API Key](/android/guide/video-and-audio-calling-api-sdk/signup-and-create-api).
+- An active VideoSDK project with a temporary token from the [VideoSDK Dashboard](https://app.videosdk.live/api-keys).
+For details, see [Signup & Create API Key](/flutter/guide/video-and-audio-calling-api-sdk/signup-and-create-api).

 ## Project Setup

-Follow the steps to create the environment necessary to add video call into your app.
+Follow the steps to create the environment necessary to add video calls into your app.

 1. Create a new Flutter project.